LiteLDev/LegacyScriptEngine/docs/apis/LanguageSupport.md

 - Distribute the **.llplugin** file as a plugin.
 When installing the plugin, just place this file directly into the plugins directory
-- LSE will automatically recognize the **.llplugin** file when BDS launch, extract it to the `plugins/nodejs/<PluginName>` directory, and automatically execute `npm install` in the directory to install the dependency packages.
+- LSE will automatically recognize the **.llplugin** file when BDS launch, extract it to the `plugins/nodejs/<PluginName>` directory, and automatically execute `npm install --omit=dev` in the directory to install the dependency packages.
 No manual intervention is needed for the whole process

 ## Python language support description